AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Max SP +30. | 5
+Recover 1 SP per second when HP is full. | 5
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
-Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10
+Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: